Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: NUMERICALLY OBTAINING THE HAMILTONIAN PARAMETERS

 The displaced-frame Hamiltonian reveals how the combination of the drive and the Josephson nonlinearity generates parametric frequency-conversion processes, making it a useful tool for analyzing parametrically-driven circuits.
-From the displaced-frame Hamiltonian [Eq.~\eqref{eq:dfh-Hamiltonian-displaced}], we can numerically compute experimentally-relevant process rates such as for the beamsplitter interaction~\cite{Chapman2023,Lu2023}, two-mode squeezing \cite{zhou2024}, subharmonic qubit drive~\cite{Xia2023, Sah2024, Fillip2024}, driven-dissipative reset and stabiliation~\cite{Yao2017, Pfaff2017,Nie2024, Li2024}, as well as drive-induced frequency shifts due to the ac Stark effect~\cite{ACStarkshift}.
-On the other hand, while our method captures the junction phase displacement, it does not provide the explicit displacement transformation that maps lab-frame observables to the displaced basis at intermediate times.
+From the displaced-frame Hamiltonian [Eq.~\eqref{eq:dfh-Hamiltonian-displaced}], we can numerically compute experimentally-relevant process rates such as for the beamsplitter interaction~\cite{Chapman2023,Lu2023}, two-mode squeezing \cite{zhou2024}, subharmonic qubit drive~\cite{Xia2023, Sah2024, Fillip2024}, driven-dissipative reset and stabilization~\cite {Yao2017, Pfaff2017,Nie2024, Li2024}, as well as drive-induced frequency shifts due to the ac Stark effect~\cite{ACStarkshift}.
+On the other hand, while the DF method captures the junction phase displacement $A_k(t)$ entering Eq.~\eqref{eq:dfh-Hamiltonian-displaced}, it does not by itself reconstruct the full time-dependent displacement transformation needed to evaluate arbitrary lab-frame dynamics at intermediate times.
 This distinction matters most when interpreting dynamics during a finite pulse: without knowing the displacement transformation, agreement between displaced-frame and lab-frame evolutions typically relies on ramp segments that adiabatically prepare and undo the relevant displacement~\cite{Zhang2019}.
 Appendix~\ref{app:df_vs_lab} gives the corresponding ramp conditions and a numerical example illustrating both agreement and failure of the steady-state DF description.
 In contrast, the lab-frame Hamiltonian offers a more direct representation for the dynamics of the system, thereby allowing for a broader application that goes beyond these limitations.